AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 Below the wheel is a <Keys.HardKey>Level \@</Keys.HardKey> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons) ).

-- You can assign this wheel to control a different attribute - see the trackball section above, but at step 4 use the \[Level Wheel\] softkey to assign the attribute.
+- You can assign this wheel to control a different attribute - see the trackball section above, but at step 4 use the <Keys.SoftKey>Level Wheel</Keys.SoftKey> softkey to assign the attribute.
 The display above the wheel will change to show the controlled attribute.

 ## Attribute Editor Window